August 15, 2014

 What did the Department of Agriculture suggest to the Joseph T. Simpson Public Library as a solution?

-Rather than them taking physical position of the seeds, they create under their auspices essentially a seed exchange, whereby they might supply the initial group of seeds and then more just on a member to member level of seed exchange, seed swap type of thing, facilitated by the library, without them being brought into one central location, comingled, sorted, redistributed, which woudl have gotten into the whole Act, legal requirements.
+Rather than them taking physical possession of the seeds, they create under their auspices essentially a seed exchange, whereby they might supply the initial group of seeds and then more just on a member to member level of seed exchange, seed swap type of thing, facilitated by the library, without them being brought into one central location, comingled, sorted, redistributed, which woudl have gotten into the whole Act, legal requirements.

 They can go as far as they want with the structure, whether they have a membership list, or rules, or just facilitate the exchange.
 We aren’t going to get into dictating that to them.
 We never shut down a seed library, and we never anticipated a crackdown statewide as some of the headlines said.